-Tara is the Chair of the Alberta Family Mediation Society board and is an active member of the Association of Family and Conciliation Court (AFCC) and the International Academy of Collaborative Practitioners (IACP).
-Tara is also a Registered Parenting Coordinator/Arbitrator through the Alberta family Mediation Society (AfMS).
+Tara was Chair of the Alberta Family Mediation Society board for 3 years; serving on the board for over 5 years.
+She was an active member of Association of Family and Conciliation Court (AFCC) and the International Academy of Collaborative Practitioners (IACP).

 University of Calgary, Masters of Social Work - Clinical Specialization 1997

 Laurentian University, Bachelor of Social Work 1996

 Garth's primary focus has always been to assist individuals, couples, and families to positively develop and function in ways that are consistent with accomplishing their goals.
 With today's challenges in work, business, or family, everyone can use some friendly support from time to time.
 Garth can assist business people, executives, or anyone who desires to break through any obstacles they may be facing, both personally and professionally.

 One of Garth’s well developed skills is tailoring his sessions to meet an individual’s unique needs, wherever they are at in life.
 He has experience with several models of therapeutic counselling and works with his clients to ensure their treatment makes sense to them and has practical components they can implement in their daily lives.
 Ultimately, his goal is to help the individual generate perceptual and behavioural changes which then subsequently allow for a positive change in one's emotional state